 How Do Customers Perceive Multichannel Marketing?

-Your customers are a click away from information today.
+Your customers are a click away from information today, but they still may need phone numbers.
 With a presence across multiple channels, you will be able to position yourself as a leader in your domain.
 But how do your customers benefit from it?
 Your customers are able to educate themselves and make a better decision with the campaigns you run across multiple channels.
 Here are some statistics from the customers’ perspective:

 - 67% of buyers in the B2B domain are prone to researching content before making a purchase.

 - 82% of shoppers are observed to use assistance from their smartphones while making an in-store purchase.